GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/text.md

 ---
 # Text

 Text objects are used to display text on screen.
-You can customize the proprties of a text object (for example, font size or colour) when you create the object.
+You can customize the properties of a text object (for example, font size or colour) when you create the object.
 You can also modify the properties of a text object during gameplay using events.

 ![](/gdevelop5/objects/TextObjectProperties.png)